-The Group has deferred contingent consideration liabilities where at the 31 March 2021 the fair value has been estimated to be £7.5m, of which £2.6m was paid in Q1 2021/22.
-Subject to the acquired businesses meeting the earn out performance targets it is expected that approximately £4.25m will be payable in Q1 2022/23 and the remainder payable in Q1 2023/24.
+The Group has deferred contingent consideration liabilities where, at 31 March 2022, the fair value has been estimated to be £6.6m, of which £4.6m was paid in Q1 2022/23.
+The Group utilised the RCF facility to fund the final £3.5m deferred consideration payment for Willow and initial £1.1m payment for Active Silicon.
+Subject to Active Silicon meeting the year two earn out performance target, it is expected that a final payment of approximately £2.0m will be payable in Q1 2023/24.

-The Group paid out £1.2m (2020: £1.2m) in respect of dividends and purchase of own shares.
+The Group paid out £1.5m (2021: £1.2m) in respect of dividends and purchase of own shares.